grantweldon/grantweldon.github.io/_pages/about.md

 I currently conduct research on gravitational waves with the <a href="http://gallatin.physics.lsa.umich.edu/~keithr/MGWG.html">Riles group</a>, supported in part by the National Science Foundation.
 Our work focuses on searching for continuous waves, as predicted to radiate from spinning neutron stars.
 I am a member of the <a href="https://www.ligo.org">LIGO Scientific Collaboration</a> and the American Physical Society Division of Gravitational Physics.

-I have also studied gravitational wave physics with the <a href="http://www.virgo-gw.eu">Virgo Collaboration</a> and the National Institute for Nuclear Physics (INFN) of Italy as a DOE-INFN Fellow.
+I have also studied gravitational wave interferometry with the <a href="http://www.virgo-gw.eu">Virgo Collaboration</a> and the National Institute for Nuclear Physics (INFN) of Italy as a DOE-INFN Fellow.